elastic/universal-profiling-documentation/features.md

 Some possible use cases for the stacktraces view:

 * discover which container, deployed across a multitude of machines, is the heaviest CPU hitter
-* discover how much relative overhead comes from third party software running on your machines
+* discover how much relative overhead comes from third-party software running on your machines
 * detect unexpected CPU spikes across threads, and drill down into a smaller time range to investigate further with a flamegraph

 #### Flamegraphs

 A flamegraph is a visualization technique that groups hierarchical data (stacktraces) into rectangles stacked onto or next to each other.
-The size of each rectangle represents the relative weight of a children compared to the parent.
+The size of each rectangle represents the relative weight of a child compared to the parent.

 Flamegraphs provide immediate feedback on what parts of the software should be searched first for optimization opportunities, highlighting the hottest code paths across your entire infrastructure.